green-code-initiative/creedengo-javascript/CONTRIBUTING.md

 ## Structure

-The JavaScript plugin is divided into 2 modules:
+The JavaScript plugin is divided into 3 modules:

 - `eslint-plugin` contains the ESLint plugin part
 - `sonar-plugin` contains the SonarQube plugin implementation
+- `test-project` contains a project to test the rules on SonarQube

 The ESLint plugin **can be standalone** and is packed inside SonarQube plugin during the build phase.